 The regulatory framework at 42 CFR 406.13 establishes when ESRD Medicare entitlement begins.
 The rules vary based on treatment modality and whether self-care training occurs.

 Standard dialysis (in-center hemodialysis without self-care training).
-Entitlement begins the first day of the third month following the month dialysis begins.
-This is the 4-month waiting period.
+There is a 3-month waiting period, so entitlement begins the first day of the fourth month of dialysis.
 For a beneficiary who begins dialysis in January 2026, Medicare ESRD entitlement starts April 1, 2026.
+An employer group health plan, if there is one, may pay those first 3 months.

 Kidney transplant.
-Entitlement begins the month the beneficiary is admitted as an inpatient to a Medicare-approved transplant hospital, provided the transplant occurs that month or in the following 2 months.
-If transplant occurs more than 2 months after admission, entitlement begins 2 months before the month of transplant.
+Entitlement begins the month the beneficiary is admitted to a Medicare-certified hospital for a kidney transplant, or for health care services needed before the transplant, provided the transplant occurs that month or in the following 2 months.
+If the transplant is delayed more than 2 months after admission, entitlement begins 2 months before the month of transplant.
+A transplant that happens inside the dialysis waiting period also waives all or part of that waiting period.

 The 30-month coordination of benefits period is the most consequential financial provision in the ESRD Medicare framework for beneficiaries with employer-sponsored insurance.
 Section 1862(b)(1)(C) of the Social Security Act and the implementing regulations at 42 CFR 411.160 through 42 CFR 411.184 establish that when a Medicare ESRD beneficiary also has group health plan coverage, the GHP pays primary for 30 months from the first month of Medicare ESRD eligibility, and Medicare pays secondary during that period.
 After the 30-month coordination period ends, Medicare becomes primary and the GHP becomes secondary.